lunarmint/lunarmint/README.md

 ## About Me

-🎓 I graduated in 2023 with a major in Computer Science and minor in Information Science.
+🎓 I'm a graduate from SUNY Oswego in 2023 with a major in Computer Science and a minor in Information Science.

 🎀 I work as a software engineer by day, and do passion projects by night.
 Or grind games.